 Conclusions

-The Decommissioning Programme EA forms an integral part of the operator’s Environmental Management process, ensuring that adequate environmental considerations are incorporated into the decommissioning process.
+The Decommissioning Programmes EA forms an integral part of the operator’s Environmental Management process, ensuring that adequate environmental considerations are incorporated into the decommissioning process.
 This EA report presents the findings for the selected option for the decommissioning of the Rough 47/8A infrastructure, providing sufficient information to enable a robust evaluation of the potential environmental consequences of the proposed decommissioning activities.
 It has considered that there are potentially certain times of the year when populations of seabirds, life stages of fish, marine mammal presence and commercial fishing interests may be more susceptible to potential impact.
 However, the area is not considered particularly sensitive to the proposed decommissioning activities (Section 3).

 The Rough 47/8A infrastructure is located in a marine environment that is typical of this part of the SNS.
-Infrastructure included in the Rough 47/8A DP is located within two major conservation sites:
+Infrastructure included in the Rough 47/8A DPs is located within two major conservation sites:

 Southern North Sea SAC; and